 Here are a few commercial prop bet examples from prior Super Bowls.

 The enormous price tag on Super Bowl commercial time inspires networks to fit in as many ads as possible during the broadcast of the big game.
 Regardless of the companies that participate in the Super Bowl commercial madness, there is always a prop bet asking how many total commercials will air over the course of the evening.

-Over the past 20 years the amount of total Super Bowl ads has fluctuated between 83 and 104 commercials.
-Most of these Super Bowl commercials are 30 seconds long but some are as lengthy as one minute.
-The ratio of 30 vs. 60 second commercials impacts the number of total ads that can be included during the broadcast.
+Over the past 20 years, the amount of total Super Bowl ads has fluctuated between 83 and 104 commercials.
+Most of these Super Bowl commercials are 30 seconds long but some are as long as one minute.
+The ratio of 30 vs. 60-second commercials impacts the number of total ads that can be included during the broadcast.

 Best Super Bowl Commercials Of All Time

 Super Bowl XIV (1980) – Coca Cola “Mean” Joe Green Commercial